bars301109/bowl/RENDER_SETUP_QUICK.md

 ⚠️  PRODUCTION MODE - Data persistence required!
 ```

-## ✅ Done!
-Data will now persist across redeploys.

-## Troubleshooting
+## 📖 Detailed Guide
-If you still see data loss:
+For more detailed instructions with screenshots, see: [RENDER_DISK_SETUP.md](RENDER_DISK_SETUP.md)

+## ❌ Still not working?
-1. Dashboard → Service → Disks
+1. Delete old disk in Settings → Disks → Delete
-2. Verify disk named `data` exists at `/var/data`
-3. If missing, create it again
-4. Click **Redeploy**
-5. Check logs to confirm `/var/data` is being used
+2. Create new disk as shown above
+3. Manual Deploy
+4. Check the detailed guide